Skeleton

 A skeleton is the structural frame that supports the body of most animals.
-There are several types of skeletons, including the exoskeleton, which is the stable outer shell of an organism, the endoskeleton, which forms the support structure inside the body, and the hydroskeleton, a flexible internal skeleton supported by fluid pressure.
-Vertebrates are animals with a vertebral column, and their skeletons are typically composed of bone and cartilage.
-Invertebrates are animals that lack a vertebral column.
-The skeletons of invertebrates vary, including hard exoskeleton shells, plated endoskeletons, or spicules.
+There are several types of skeletons, including the exoskeleton, which is a rigid outer shell that holds up an organism's shape; the endoskeleton, a rigid internal frame to which the organs and soft tissues attach; and the hydroskeleton, a flexible internal structure supported by the hydrostatic pressure of body fluids.

+Vertebrates are animals with an endoskeleton centered around an axial vertebral column, and their skeletons are typically composed of bones and cartilages.
+Invertebrates are other animals that lack a vertebral column, and their skeletons vary, including hard-shelled exoskeleton (arthropods and most molluscs), plated internal shells (e.g. cuttlebones in some cephalopods) or rods (e.g. ossicles in echinoderms), hydrostatically supported body cavities (most), and spicules (sponges).
 Cartilage is a rigid connective tissue that is found in the skeletal systems of vertebrates and invertebrates.

 Etymology

 The term skeleton comes from Ancient Greek σκελετός 'dried up'.
 Sceleton is an archaic form of the word.

 Classification

 Skeletons can be defined by several attributes.
 Solid skeletons consist of hard substances, such as bone, cartilage, or cuticle.
 These can be further divided by location; internal skeletons are endoskeletons, and external skeletons are exoskeletons.
 Skeletons may also be defined by rigidity, where pliant skeletons are more elastic than rigid skeletons.
-Fluid or hydrostatic skeletons do not have hard structure like solid skeletons, instead functioning via pressurized fluids.
+Fluid or hydrostatic skeletons do not have hard structures like solid skeletons, instead functioning via pressurized fluids.
 Hydrostatic skeletons are always internal.